Whatsapp Icon

 Imaging Tests

-To detect any changes in your bladder or surrounding areas, your doctor might recommend imaging tests such as CT scans or MRI.
+To detect any changes in your bladder or surrounding areas, your doctor might recommend imaging tests such as CT scans or MRIs.
 These tests are vital for spotting any signs of cancer recurrence early.

 Managing Side Effects